-Following the Proskauer’s client call, investigations began into clients of Madoff’s not as victims but as suspects involved in swindle.
-Proskauer having perhaps the most Madoff clients having a 911 day, who originally claimed to be victims may now be accomplice.
-In fact Dick, I have made claims that all of these Ponzi schemes are the money laundering arm of the Criminal RICO enterprise we have been discussing, comprised of the dirty rotten lawyers and law firms involved.
-When the law firms reap ill gotten profit from stolen patents or estates, they cannot run that money through their law firms, so perhaps they are running it out through these sophisticated Ponzis, again using the court system to effectuate the crimes, the judges and prosecutors in on the scam.
+Following Proskauer’s client call, investigations were begun into the clients of Madoff’s, not as victims but now as suspects involved in swindle.
+Proskauer having perhaps the most Madoff clients and having a 9/11 day may now be accomplice with their Madoff accomplices.
+In fact, Dick, I have made claims that all of these Ponzi schemes are really just money laundering arms of the Criminal RICO Enterprise we have been discussing comprised of the dirty rotten lawyers and law firms and notified the courts and investigators of such.
+When the law firms reap ill-gotten profit from stolen patents or estates, etc. they cannot run that money through their law firms, so perhaps they are running it out through these sophisticated Ponzis, again using the court system to effectuate the crimes, the judges, regulators and prosecutors in on the scam.

-In other words Dick, if one looks carefully at Madoff and attempts in a forensic accounting way to follow the dirty money, we see that the Madoff Ponzi is estimated to be about 80 billion dollars of which less than one has been recovered and one must ask where all the missing billions are.
-How many cheeseburgers can one man and his wife eat, as everything other than food should be able to be not only accounted for and total 80 billion but have a marketable value for the victims.
-But instead we find it just went missing, vanishing into thin air, like a magic trick, or more like a criminal money laundering.
-The evidence is all there Dick, all the way down to the Regulators who are again tied to these dirty rotten lawyers and judges; all involved in the Ponzi cases, all giving the appearance of Justice, yet all involved in the actual crimes, I have in fact notified authorities in many of these Ponzis of just this fact and am certain they are looking into the possibility that all of these Ponzis are actually money laundering operations.
-From Stanford alone Dick, where there are FBI and SEC investigations ongoing, we see Proskauer Rose attorneys, Former SEC enforcement officials, teaching Stanford employees how to lie to federal investigators and we see Proskauer handling as counsel Stanford, we find Airplanes filled with checks to the Number One Drug Dealing Cartel of Mexico and well it all becomes apparent when all these facts are combined that there is something far more than meets the eye in each of these cases.
+In other words Dick, if one looks carefully at Madoff and attempts, in a forensic accounting methodology to follow the dirty money, we see that the Madoff Ponzi is estimated to be about 80 billion dollars of which less than one billion has been recovered and one must ask where all the missing 79 billion dollars are.
+How many cheeseburgers can one man and his wife eat?
+Everything other than food should not only be accounted for but should also total 80 billion.
+Instead we find it just went missing, vanishing into thin air, like a magic trick, or more like a criminal money laundering operation.
+The evidence is all there Dick, all the way down to the Regulators who are again tied to these dirty rotten law firms.

+All of them involved in the Ponzi cases, handling the cases now in myriads of conflicts, all to give the appearance of Justice, yet all involved in the actual crimes.
+From Stanford alone Dick, where there are FBI and SEC investigations ongoing, we see Proskauer Rose attorneys.
+Former SEC enforcement officials now Proskauer partners, teaching Stanford employees how to lie to federal SEC and FBI investigators and we see Proskauer handling Stanford as counsel.
+We find Stanford Airplanes filled with checks to the Number One Drug Dealing Cartel of Mexico and well it all becomes apparent when all these facts are combined that there is something far more than meets the eye in each of these cases.

 Again, in Madoff we find SEC regulators from Madoff are also Proskauer partners, intimately involved in burying the Madoff fraud for years.
 From Fox Business News, I again Quote and let me get that, I QUOTE the